Bapatla district

 Bapatla district is a district in coastal Andhra in the Indian state of Andhra Pradesh (AP) established on 4 April 2022.
 The administrative headquarters are in Bapatla.
-The district is formed from parts of the erstwhile Prakasam district and Guntur districts.
 It has an Indian Air Force station and several universities.

+Etymology

+Named after Bhavanarayana Swamy temple, it was originally called Bhavapuri, and later to Bhavapatla and finally, Bapatla, in due course.

 History

-Named after Bhavanarayana Swamy temple, it was originally called Bhavapuri, and later to Bhavapatla and finally, Bapatla, in due course.
-In 1977, a proposal to form Bapatla district was made by Kolla Venkaiah, famous communist leader.
-On April 4, 2022 as part of forming districts with parliamentary constituencies as the basis, the district was created with parts from erstwhile Prakasam district and Guntur districts.

 Bapatla Taluka was created in 1794.
-During May 26-27, 1913 meeting of the first Andhra Mahasabha at the townhall, the foundation for separate state for Andhras was mooted.
+During May 26–27, 1913 meeting of the first Andhra Mahasabha at the townhall, the foundation for separate state for Andhras was mooted.
 During Independence movement, Chirala-Perala movement of 1919 led by Duggirala Gopalakrishnaiah became prominent at national level.

-The first agricultural college in South India was started in Bapatla on 11 July 1945.
-BPT-5204 and Samba Masuri paddy varieties were developed here by MV Reddy.
-The Cashew Research Center at Bapatla developed the popular BPP-8 variety of cashews.
+In 1977, a proposal to form Bapatla district was made by Kolla Venkaiah, communist leader.

+On April 4, 2022, as part of forming districts with parliamentary constituencies as the basis, the district was created with parts from erstwhile Prakasam district and Guntur districts.
+On 31 December 2025, five mandals of Chirala revenue division were transferred back to Prakasam District.

 Geography

-This district is surrounded to the north by the Guntur district, south by the Bay of Bengal, west by the Palnadu district, Prakasam district and east by the Krishna district.
+This district is surrounded to the north by Guntur district and Palnadu district, south by the Bay of Bengal, west by the Prakasam district and east by the Krishna district.